AlexsLemonade/OpenPBTA-analysis/analyses/telomerase-activity-prediction/README.md

 3. Analyze the correlation of telomerase activities with TERT and TERC genes expression across polyA and stranded data sets.

-4. Analyze the distribution of telomerase activities across different histologies (used short and broad histologies from the clinical data)
+4. Analyze the distribution of telomerase activities across different histologies (used short and broad histologies from the clinical data).

+5. Compare the telomerase activities across different molecular subtypes of medulloblastoma tumors (used short histologies from the clinical data).

-5. Generate plots for the analysis modules.
+6. Generate plots for the analysis modules.